 Testosterone Enanthate/Cypionate Monotherapy

 Taking all the above factors into consideration, it isn’t unreasonable for a patient to decide that he doesn’t want to use HCG in his protocol.
 A perfect protocol would have HCG in it, have a read of The Benefits of Using HCG with TRT.
 In rare instances, it causes a level of anxiety.
 Sometimes it isn’t feasible, whether it be due to lifestyle constraints or co-morbidities that may make stability unachievable.
-It should be noted that patients on TE monotherapy can complain of testicular shrinkage.
+It should be noted that patients on TC/TE monotherapy can complain of testicular shrinkage.

 Testosterone Gel + HCG

 I have patients who are perfectly happy using the gel and HCG and have no intention of changing to the injections.
 Their numbers are great and they feel fantastic, why would they want to switch?
 If the aim of TRT is health and a feeling of well-being, your treatment choice is down to you and its effect on you.

 This is a perfectly reasonable choice of TRT.
-It’s a daily application gel that can provide stable physiological levels within days.
+It is a daily application gel that can provide stable physiological levels within days.
 Some guys do struggle to achieve adequate levels.
 This is due to the unbound nature of the testosterone within the preparation which is complicated by low Sex Hormone Binding Globulin (SHBG) levels.
 There can also be inadequate and/or inconsistent absorption rates.
 Titration of dose according to effect is also a rather blunt process compared to injectable forms of testosterone.
 There is concern over the potential for direct skin to skin transfer.
 It is therefore best applied to an area that isn’t in direct contact with anybody else for up to 6 hours.
 Swimming or showering soon after application can reduce its effectiveness.